Harmony OS: Huawei’s Game-Changing Operating System

 Huawei has a Clear Vision for its harmony operating system ecosystem, and this vision begins with what the Tech giant calls the “1 + 8 + N” strategy.
 Within the “1 + 8 + N” setup, ” 1″ represents the device that should be your smartphone.

-After the “1” comes the “8,” which represents other familiar devices such as our tablets, laptops, desktops, smartwatches, smart speakers, and lots of different tools that will run on the Harmony OS.
+It makes sense for Huawei to use the devices as the starting point.
+After the “1,” comes the “8,” representing other familiar devices such as our tablets, laptops, desktops, smartwatches, smart speakers, and many other tools that will run on the Harmony OS.

 Huawei laptops use Windows, smartphones use Android, and smartwatches operate on Lite OS.